A child wearing a warm coat and bobble hat standing inside a blue dot hub

 2. Supporting child health and protection services

-We are helping to make sure that child health and protection services are available for families who need them.
-Critical supplies are being provided to cover the immediate needs of families forced to flee across Ukraine.
+We are helping ensure that child health and protection services are available for families who need them.
+Meanwhile, critical supplies are being provided to cover the immediate needs of families forced to flee across Ukraine.
 We are also helping to strengthen local health facilities.

 3. Supporting refugees with Blue Dot safe spaces